History: Department of Neurology

 Richard Barohn, M.D., a department leader, served as interim chair from 1998 to 2001.

 In 2002, Steve Cannon, M.D., Ph.D., recruited from Harvard Medical School, was appointed the Chair of Neurology.
 While Chair, he continued to develop and expand the educational, research, and clinical goals of the department.
 The faculty increased to 35 full-time members, many of whom directed independent, externally-funded research laboratories.
 The department expanded to feature a world-renowned Multiple Sclerosis Center on north campus.

 Mark Goldberg, M.D., recruited from Washington University in St. Louis, became Chair of Neurology in 2010.
-Under Dr. Goldberg’s leadership, UT Southwestern's Department of Neurology launched a new initiative to seek effective treatments for brain diseases.
-In recognition of this mission, the department was renamed the Department of Neurology and Neurotherapeutics, the first program in the country to be identified this way.
+Under Dr. Goldberg’s leadership, UT Southwestern's Department of Neurology launched a new initiative to seek effective treatments for brain diseases, with a strong focus on neurotherapeutics.

 Steven Vernino, M.D., Ph.D., recruited from Mayo Clinic in 2004, and a long-time leader in the department, became Interim Chair in 2019, during which time the department underwent an important period of growth and development, particularly in the clinical and educational arenas, with the number of faculty exceeding 75, a number triple that during the Rosenberg era.

 Elan Louis, M.D., M.S., recruited from Yale University, became the Chair in 2020, with the goal of carrying on the work of his predecessors and continuing expansion and growth of research, clinical, and educational efforts.
 Close ties with the emerging Peter O’Donnell Jr. Brain Institute at UTSW will facilitate joint resources to support a range of unique programs within the department and across the medical center.